moonblade/Blog/_posts/2021-05-02-telekinesis.md

 tags: story
 ---

+> Had an idea about a person getting power and then how far they can push it, started writing one or two chapters for a novel length content for this, but then got bored of it, got reminded of it by a friend asking about what power I'd want, so gave them the cliffnotes version

+---

 - Want to go down this road?
 I'll tell you my imaginary journey with telekinesis
 - the one thats too shitty to write
 - so one day I get powers